 Award-winning writer and photographer, with more than 2,000 published articles.
 Articles have appeared in USA Today Hunt & Fish, GoEscape and Veterans Affairs magazines, Safari, Outdoor Life, the Military Times Media Group's publications, Recoil, Concealment, Shooting Industry, Fishing Tackle Retailer, Blue Ridge Country, North American Hunter, Virginia Wildlife, Turkey Country, Ducks Unlimited, the Fredericksburg Free Lance-Star, Richmond Times Dispatch, Roanoke Times, Mule Deer, Whitetail Times, Whitetails Unlimited, CrappieNow, and more.

-Active member of the Professional Outdoor Media Association, Southeastern Outdoors Press Association and Association of Great Lakes Outdoors Writers (currently association vice president).
+Active member of the Professional Outdoor Media Association, Southeastern Outdoors Press Association and current president of the Association of Great Lakes Outdoors Writers.

 ABOUT KEN PERROTTE

 Thanks for checking in.
 It's hard to believe this "weblog" is now in its fourth year.
 I hope you love and value the outdoors, travel, great food and drink, and the people you meet during these pursuits, as much as I do.
 In many ways, it's my own embodiment of the "pursuit of happiness" America's Founding Fathers envisioned.

 I grew up in northern Vermont, but traveled the country, and much of the world, over nearly 35 years serving in our Department of Defense, first in the active duty Air Force and then as a civilian employee of the Air Force, Army, and a Defense Agency.

 Virginia’s abundant opportunities gave me reason to settle.
 Mountains, Piedmont forests, beautiful rivers, rolling farmland, the Chesapeake Bay and the Atlantic Ocean -- all within a couple hours in every direction.